 Supplies You’ll Need to Make A Fabric Garland

-- Fabric – new fabric or fabric scraps (the amount of fabric you need will depend on the width and length of your garland)
+- Fabric – new fabric from a fabric store or online, or fabric scraps (the amount of fabric you need will depend on the width and length of your garland.)

 - Scissors or a rotary cutter set (recommended if you want the edge of the fabric to be straight) – You can also use pinking shears.